ojnim/cs506-final-project/README.md

 <br>
 <br>

+For the analysis of both Tasks, Reaction Time and Error Rate columns are included since they are collected during the experiment.

-1. Language Task <br>
+1. Language Task Features<br>
 ['age', 'AoA', 'CET_4_score','RT_L1S', 'RT_L1NS', 'RT_L2S', 'RT_L2NS','ER_L1S', 'ER_L1NS', 'ER_L2S', 'ER_L2NS']

-For Language Task, the columns of self-reported language skills were excluded during the feature selection process since CET_4_score already reflects the participants' language ability and
+For Language Task, the columns of self-reported language skills were excluded during the feature selection process since CET_4_score already reflects the participants' language ability. raven score column was excluded since it is a "standardized intelligence test that assesses nonverbal reasoning and problem-solving skills through visual patterns".

-2. Cognitive Task <br>
+2. Cognitive Task Features<br>
 ['age', 'raven_score', 'RT_L1S', 'RT_L1NS', 'RT_L2S', 'RT_L2NS','ER_L1S', 'ER_L1NS', 'ER_L2S', 'ER_L2NS']

-For Cognitive Task, since
+For Cognitive Task, CET_4_score column was excluded since CET 4 is a "national English proficiency test for non-English majors in China", which is not related to the participant's cognitive ability.

 **More info about data can be found in data_inspection.ipynb**